-On behalf of the Board ("Board") of Directors ("Directors") of China Technology Industry Group Limited ("Company"), I present herewith the audited consolidated results of the Company and its subsidiaries (collectively the "Group") for the year ended 31 March 2022.
+On behalf of the board ("Board") of directors ("Directors") of China Technology Industry Group Limited ("Company"), I present herewith the audited consolidated results of the Company and its subsidiaries (collectively the "Group") for the year ended 31 March 2023.

-The Group was principally engaged in (i) sales of renewable energy products business; and (ii) new energy power system integration business in the People's Republic of China ("PRC" or "China") during the year ended 31 March 2022.
+The Group was principally engaged in (i) the sales of renewable energy products business; and (ii) rendering of new energy power system integration services in the People's Republic of China ("PRC" or "China") during the year ended 31 March 2023.